-As university trained professional social workers, we work with patients and families whose lives have been affected by Chronic Kidney Disease.
+• As university trained professional social workers, we work with patients and families whose lives have been affected by Chronic Kidney Disease.
 Professional interventions focus on adjustment and adaptation to the disease while dealing with accompanying psychosocial and emotional implications.
 We provide specialized social work services including counseling, education, research and advocacy.
 We respect patients and their family/support network and acknowledge and encourage all those who are endeavoring to cope with diagnosis, stages of this chronic illness, treatment modalities and associated emotional stressors.

-CANSW President duty description
+CANSW President

-President - Corinne MacNab
+Past President - Corinne MacNab

-Corinne MacNab graduated with her MSW in 1992 from Carleton U. in Ottawa.
+• Corinne MacNab graduated with her MSW in 1992 from Carleton U. in Ottawa.
 Corinne has been with the Regional Kidney Care Program of Simcoe Muskoka in Orillia since 1999, working with patients in the multi kidney care clinic, and patients on hemodialysis in-centre and in the satellite units.

-CANSW Vice President Duty Description
+CANSW Vice President

-Vice President - Tricia Hutton
+Vice President - Rebecca Purdie

 CANSW Treasurer Duty Description